 Why you'll love this recipe

-- Easy to source ingredients - Apart from the fenugreek, which can easily be omitted, this aloo palak recipe uses standard spices that can be sourced easily from your local grocery store.
+- Easy-to-source ingredients: Apart from the fenugreek, which can easily be omitted, this aloo palak recipe uses spices that are very accessible.

-- Potatoes - Cubed potatoes, using red potatoes, are my go-to for this recipe.
-I like to use red potatoes as they hold their shape best.
-This allows me to stir and saute the curry as I cook without worrying about ending up with mashed potatoes.
+- Potatoes: I use cubed red potatoes for this recipe.
+Red potatoes hold their shape best, which allows me to stir and saute the curry as I cook without worrying about mushy potatoes.
+I would recommend yellow potatoes as a substitute.

-- Chopped Onion - I always use yellow onions in my curries, these being the most neutral variety, both in terms of flavor, color, and texture.
+- Chopped Onion: I always use yellow onions in my curries.
+They are the most neutral variety in flavor, color, and texture.

-- Cumin Seeds - Fresh roasted cumin seeds always add a delicious earthy aroma to vegetables and I love using them in this recipe and others.
+- Cumin Seeds: Freshly roasted cumin seeds always add a delicious earthy aroma to vegetables, and I love using them in this recipe and others.

-- Turmeric Powder - A small pinch goes a long way with this staple spice which finds its way into almost every Pakistani curry.
+- Turmeric Powder: A tiny pinch goes a long way with this staple spice in almost every Pakistani curry.

 Substitutions & variations